How ACA training works

 ACA training agreement

 The training agreement is a key part of ACA training as it ensures that all ACA students receive the highest quality and standard of training possible.
-It also provides structure to the training process and provides a defined beginning and end point.
-This two-way agreement between you and your students outlines the support you will provide and what you expect from them and relates only to the ACA.
+This two-way agreement between you and your students outlines the support you will provide and what you expect from them.

 As part of the agreement, you will need to agree a period of approved training with your student, which allows them to complete the required 450 days of practical work experience.
 The number of practical work experience days may depend on your student’s background, for example:

 - a graduate would typically achieve this within a three-year period of approved training.

 - school leavers (with A-levels or equivalent) are often given a longer period of approved training, typically five years.